Hahatunchiks/EulerTasks/README.md

     -- recursive change a and b and return a*b for maximal calcPrimes' quadraticPrimes' :: Int -> Int -> Int -> Int -> Int
-    quadraticPrimes' a b result productMy =
+    quadraticPrimes' a b result product' =
         let amount = calcPrimes' [0..] a b newResult = if a < 1000 && b <= 1000 && amount > result then amount else result
-            newProduct = if a < 1000 && b <= 1000 && amount > result then a*b else productMy
+            newProduct = if a < 1000 && b <= 1000 && amount > result then a*b else product'
         in
         if  | a >= 1000 -> newProduct
             | b > 1000 -> quadraticPrimes' (a+1) (-1000) newResult newProduct